arunpersaud/TagOrganizer/README.md

 ## Planned features

-- Support more image formats
+- Support more image and video formats
-- Support videos
 - Cache thumbnails or use system thumbnail cache
 - Merge tags (i.e., if we have a tag with a typo and want to merge it with another tag, can be done manually already by selecting one tag,